 Runyararo’s family has also benefited from her talent and determination.
 She has managed to support her siblings and members of her extended family in their education.
 This is enabling them to find stable employment, and together they can support their mother.
 Runyararo says that just by supporting her at school, “CAMFED has taken away poverty from my family.”

-Along with their peers in CAMA, young women like Runyararo are changing the dialogue around the untapped potential of women and girls from rural, sub-Saharan Africa.
+Along with their peers in the CAMFED Association, young women like Runyararo are changing the dialogue around the untapped potential of women and girls from rural, sub-Saharan Africa.
 Her achievements show that when we educate a girl, everything really does change.